 The Future Observatory: Design the Green Transition programme is funded by AHRC and will be delivered in partnership with the Design Museum.
 It will benefit over 100 higher education institutions and 75 industry and local authority partners across the nation.
 It is the largest publicly funded design research and innovation (R&I) programme in the UK.

 There are four main strands of Future Observatory: Design the Green Transition:

 · Three-year Future Observatory programme at the Design Museum

 · 4x Green Transition Ecosystems

 Since its founding in 1989, the Design Museum has had an ongoing commitment to new forms of research and innovation across design, architecture, and technology.

-In November 2018, the Future Observatory project began with a reception hosted at the Houses of Parliament and has since hosted 6 round-tables; internal workshops and convenings on the thematic areas of the programme.
+In November 2018, the Future Observatory project began with a reception hosted at the Houses of Parliament.
 Through the programme, the Design Museum has worked with over 80 senior figures across design, industry and government.

-At the end of 2019, the Design Museum partnered with the Arts and Humanities Research Council to undertake a nationwide programme of research to inform and develop a full proposal for the next five years of Future Observatory.
-This research included scoping into the current design-research landscape across the UK, in addition to developing new organisational models and national collaborations to be utilised by the programme.
+At the end of 2019, the Design Museum partnered with AHRC to undertake a nationwide programme of research to inform and develop a full proposal for Future Observatory.
+This research included scoping into contemporary design-research landscape across the UK, in addition to developing new organisational models and national collaborations to be utilised by the programme.
 The results of this research were published in 2020.